tel: +48 22 499 98 98

 4.55 ZŁ

-Give us a call tel: +48 22 499 98 98 or contact us via contact form on the contact page.
-You can check the mass as well as the shape of neodymium magnet in our power calculator magnetic calculator
+Give us a call tel: +48 22 499 98 98 or contact us via form on our website.
+You can check the strength as well as the shape of neodymium magnets in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.